 “The Clinton people are trying to undermine Bernie in the Jewish community, and they are using the issue of Israel to try to do that,” an attendee who gave his name only as Bernard chimed in.
 “I think Bernie is going to be fair.
 I think Bernie is about being fair.
 I think that might hurt him.
 There are some people who don’t want to be fair.”

-“The point is that we know that Bernie is for Israel,” added Sheryl Fetik (pictured at right at a Sanders rally in Fort Greene), 61, an accountant who has been volunteering with the campaign for several months.
+“The point is that we know that Bernie is for Israel,” added Sheryl Fetik, an active volunteer with the campaign.
 “That Bernie is for a secure Israel.
 That Bernie believes that Israel has a right to defend itself and a right to exist.
 And that the Arab countries, its neighbors, must accept the fact and acknowledge the fact that Israel has a right to exist with security.”

 But, she continued, “he is also saying that other people besides the Jewish people have rights.
 In order for us to have peace we have to recognize that other people have rights. … And Bernie has come out and questioned some issues, lately. … He said, can we reduce the number of civilian casualties, when Israel needs to [defend itself].”

 Fetik, who has many relatives both in the U.S. and Israel who are supporting Sanders, campaigned for him earlier this year in South Carolina, where she met some of his Muslim supporters.
 “They trust this man,” she noted.
 “It isn’t that he is going to give away the store.
 [But] they trust him.
 Maybe we need someone in office who people believe they can trust.”